-A European patent will only be granted if the examiner, after careful examination of the patent application, is satisfied that all legal requirements have been met.
-These legal requirements include the concept of novelty and the presence of an inventive step.
+EPO will only grant a European patent if the examiner is satisfied that all legal requirements have been met.
+These legal requirements include the novelty of the claims and the presence of an inventive step.

 The course of the procedure differs between patent applications, as do the total costs.
 Typically, the procedure after the novelty search takes 18 to 60 months and costs 8000 to 12000€.